 Hakuba is the ultimate winter playground.
-With over 200 runs, exceptional powder and some of the longest vertical skiing in Japan are just a few of the reasons why Hakuba has earned its reputation as a prime destination for skiers and boarders of all levels.
+With over 200 runs, exceptional powder, and some of the longest vertical skiing in Japan are just a few of the reasons why Hakuba has earned its reputation as a prime destination for skiers and boarders of all levels.

-Immersing yourself in a hot spring is an experience not to be missed whilst in Japan.
+Immersing yourself in a hot spring is an experience not to be missed while in Japan.
 Naturally occurring volcanic hot springs are a source of welcome relief from tired muscles and joints after a long day on the mountain.
 Thankfully Hakuba has several onsens to choose from.
 Please see our house manual for recommendations.